 At this point, you may be asking, “Do online students always pay in-state tuition?”
-The answer is no. It varies by institution.
-However, many colleges and universities do offer their online students the in-state rate, which helps keep their programs more affordable.
-Other colleges establish separate rates for their online programs, regardless of the student’s location.
+The answer is not so clear-cut.
+While many colleges and universities offer their online students the in-state rate, other institutions set separate rates for their virtual programs, regardless of the student’s location.
 Still more charge all students equally – no matter if they’re an on-campus or online student – based on where they call home.

 - Example: UMassOnline: All students pay identical rates, no matter where they live.